-Before listing intermittent fasting pros and cons for women, first realize there is no single definition of Intermittent Fasting.
-Various (and confusing) versions of IF might include:
+Before listing intermittent fasting pros and cons for women, first ask what is your definition of Intermittent Fasting?
+Various (and confusing) versions of IF include:

 - Don’t eat between 7 PM and 7 AM

 - Only eat during a 6 or 8 hour window, such as 12 PM to 7 PM

 - Reduce calories by only eating twice daily (calorie restriction)